 As I wrote in the previous post, these little cakes are my family’s favourites for the Silvester buffet.
 You only need 4 ingredients to make them, yet you’re sure to have lots of fun alongside.

-As for the chocolate icing, we in Slovakia prefer margarine to butter.
-There’s a specifically designed margarine brand on the Slovak market designed for making chocolate icing.
+As for the chocolate icing, we prefer margarine to butter.
+There’s a specific margarine brand on the Slovak market designed for making chocolate icing.
 It helps the chocolate set better.